flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/demo/README.md

 unzip demo.zip
 cd demo
 ```
+Alternatively, you can also download the data from OSF: [link](https://osf.io/8h6fz/files/dropbox/demo.zip)

 The demo data includes:
 * `new_submission`: a directory with volumes and populations in the same format that was requested for participants of the challenge